Florida Welcome Centers

 Florida's visitor centers on I-10, I-95, and I-75 are open.
 The visitor center at the Capitol is closed.

 Planning a visit to Florida?
-Be sure to stop by one of the state's welcome centers for information, maps, and friendly travel assistance.
+Be sure to stop by one of the state's welcome centers for information, maps - and a free cup of Florida citrus juice.

 Since 1949, millions of auto travelers entering Florida along the major thoroughfares have found a warm greeting at the Official Florida Welcome Centers.
-At each convenient location, these visitors have found friendly, informative staff people and a vast assortment of brochures promoting all the state has to offer.
+In addition to the traditional cup of complimentary Florida citrus juice, these visitors have found friendly, informative staff people and a vast assortment of brochures promoting all the state has to offer.

 Today, that tradition continues at the Official Florida Welcome Centers located on I-10 west of Pensacola, I-75 at Jennings (near Lake City) and I-95 north of Yulee (near Jacksonville).
 Another center is located at the west entrance of the State Capitol Building in Tallahassee.
 Each center is staffed by personnel who have undergone rigorous training to receive national Information Specialist certification.
 Along with in-person information, Welcome Center visitors learn about the state’s diverse destinations.